 The Supreme Court will hear challenges to Florida and Texas social media laws

-The Supreme Court hears a pair of cases Monday that could help define the future of the Internet.
+The Supreme Court wrestled Monday with a pair of cases that could help define the future of the Internet.

 Legal experts say they're the most important First Amendment cases in a generation.
 The question is whether states like Florida and Texas can force big social media platforms to carry content the platforms find hateful or objectionable.